webskyus/cinemax-app/README.md

-# CineMax Movie Streaming Web App | Qwik City App ⚡️
+# CineMax Movie Streaming Qwik City App ⚡️

 This is my pet project project with Qwik, Tailwind, TS, and TheMovieDB API.